- “Shire” shall mean the Shire of Merredin, being the owner of the Cummins Theatre and adjacent Tivoli room, bar, kitchen.

 The following items are not to be used in the Venue without consent of Theatre Management.

 - Anything that could potentially deface the surfaces such as chemicals, paint etc.

 All decorations are to be completely removed after the function or will be removed by the Venue at the hirers cost.

 22 ARTWORK AND DISPLAYS

-Any artwork or displays within the venue are not to be relocated, taken down, or removed without the permission of the Theatre Manager.
+Any artwork or displays within the venue are not to be relocated, taken down, or removed without the permission of Theatre Management.

 23 LIABILITIES AND INSURANCE

 - The hirer of the Venue shall not do or neglect to do or permit to be done or left undone anything which will affect the Shire’s Insurance Policy or Policies relative to fire or public risk in connection with the building and the hirer hereby agrees to indemnify the Shire to the extent that such policies are affected through any such act of commission or omission.